dimassulz/reactnd-project-postapp/README.md

 ![Logo of the project](./public/favicon.png)

-# MyReads Project
+# PostApp - Frontend Project
-This project is a example React App for add books on categorized shelfs.
+This project is a frontend client for CRUD post and comments using redux with react.

+This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
+You can find more information on how to perform common tasks [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).

 ## Technical Features:
 * React architecture
-* Validation with prop-types
+* Redux architecture

-### API Server Backend
+## API Server Backend

 The frontend client, depends on the backend API service.